 Slow Cooker Beef Bone Broth Recipe

-We’ll share one of our favorite bone broth recipes with you, but first let’s discuss the amazing health benefits of bone broth.
+In order to get the amazing benefits of bone broth, you’ll need to make your own (or buy from a trusted brand).
+Below, we share one of our favorite bone broth recipes, but first let’s discuss some of the amazing benefits of bone broth.

-When you drink bone broth, whether homemade or by adding it to soups and other recipes, the slow cooking process is what draws out the healing nutrients.
-You’ll feed your body nutrients including collagen, marrow, amino acids, minerals, glycine, and gelatin, all of which can support optimal health.
-Here’s an overview of the specific health benefits bone broth provides.
+When you drink bone broth, the slow cooking process extracts the various nutrients.
+Bone broth contains collagen, amino acids, and minerals, all of which are needed to support overall health.
+Here’s an overview of the specific benefits of bone broth.

 Supports Joint Health

 Bone broth may be the perfect nighttime sleep elixir for a variety of reasons.
 It’s an essential source of magnesium, which synthesizes proteins, transmits nerve signals, and relaxes the muscles to support restful sleep (8).
-Magnesium supplements are not always easily digested, which is why bone broth provides a great solution for relaxing right before bed.
-It can also help you stay asleep due to the amino acid glycine, an inhibitory neurotransmitter in the brainstem and spinal cord (9).
+It contains the amino acid glycine, an inhibitory neurotransmitter in the brainstem and spinal cord (9).
 It’s the primary neurotransmitter that inhibits sleep cycle motor neurons during active sleep (10).

-Bone broth recipes can support weight loss, particularly when you implement a bone broth diet.
-This diet cuts out problematic foods that can lead to weight gain and impaired digestion, like grains, refined sugar, and legumes.
+Bone broth may support weight loss, particularly when you implement a bone broth diet.
+This diet cuts out problematic foods that can lead to weight gain and impaired digestion, including grains, refined sugar, and legumes.
 A bone broth diet replaces these foods with high-quality animal proteins and vegetables, and can also be combined with intermittent fasting.

 Promotes Healthy Skin